nus-cs2103-AY1617S4/addressbook-level4/docs/UserGuide.md

 ### 2.16.
 Change data file path : `changepath`

 Updates data file directory. : `changepath`<br>
+If the folder does not exist, the folder will be created authomatically.
+The save file at the original position will be deleted.<br>
 Format: `changepath [Path Directory]`
 > Changes the directory where the data file is saved <br>
-Task Manager data are saved in the specified path directory.<br>
+> Task Manager data are saved in the specified path directory.<br>
+Examples:

+* `changepath user`
+  Change the file path to user folder under the current directory.<br>
+* `changepath C:\Users\User\Desktop`
+  Change the file path to desktop of the windows system. <br>

 ### 2.17.
 Save the data